 Personnel management

-• Managing working hours: managers and supervisors using WMS-based software can track the exact hours assigned to perform specific tasks in the warehouse.
+• Managing Working Hours: Managers and supervisors, using WMS-based software, can track the exact hours assigned to perform specific tasks in the warehouse.

-• Management of working conditions: WMS software can provide a system for recognizing the working conditions in specific warehouse areas and notifying personnel of any hazards or requirements.
+• Management of Working Conditions: WMS software can provide a system for recognizing the working conditions in specific warehouse areas and notifying personnel of any hazards or requirements.

 Returns management

-• Return packaging management: the WMS software supports a labeling system and allows tracking the packing cycle of return packaging, excluding damaged boxes from the process, etc.
+• Return Packaging Management: The WMS software supports a labeling system and allows tracking the packing cycle of return packaging, excluding damaged boxes from the process, etc.

 Reports and analytics

-• Reporting: using the built-in functions of the WMS, managers and office administrators can create weekly reports to track current processes.
+• Reporting: Using the built-in functions of the WMS, managers and office administrators can create weekly reports to track current processes.

-• Forecasting: based on the WMS software, staff can create reports to predict certain events in the warehouse and avoid process disruptions.
+• Forecasting: Based on the WMS software, staff can create reports to predict certain events in the warehouse and avoid process disruptions.

 Supply Chain management